-- Yes! - Although less common, we still get a small handful of students wishing to apply for dentistry each year. - These students will attend all the AMSP sessions and will also need to keep up to date with what is going on in the world of dentistry. - This year we have had 3 students apply for dentistry
+- ✓ Yes! - ✓ Although less common, we still get a small handful of students wishing to apply for dentistry each year. - ✓ These students will attend all the AMSP sessions and will also need to keep up to date with what is going on in the world of dentistry. - ✓ In 2019, we have had 3 students who applied and secured their places for dentistry